jarun/nnn/README.md

 ### Fork toppings

 - Behaviour and navigation
+  - Detail view (default: disabled) with:
+    - file type
+    - modification time
+    - human-readable file size
-  - Detail view with file type, size and number of entries in dir (default: disabled)
+    - number of entries in current directory
   - Case-insensitive alphabetic content listing instead of upper case first
   - Roll over at the first and last entries of a directory (with Up/Down keys)
   - Sort entries by file size (largest to smallest)